cd-slash/brand-sentiment-analyser/README.md

 - __Automated testing__

   - The testing checklists shown in this document could be automated and run as unit or end-to-end tests as part of the CI / build process

+- __Region selection__

+  - Autocomplete suggestions differ according to where they're obtained from geographically; currently, all suggestions are obtained from AWS servers in the US and are thus US-specific.

 ## Testing